proboscis/omni-cv-rules/README.md

 # Omni-CV-Rules
-This module is a set of image related conversion rules for use with omni-converter.
+This module is a set of image related conversion rules for use with [omni-converter](https://github.com/proboscis/omni-converter).

+# Installation
+`pip instasll omni-cv-rules`

 # Quickstart
 ```python